vmagelo/msdocs-django-three-azure-services/README.md

 This storage messages in session data.
 The default is cookie if the `MESSAGE_STORAGE` variable is not set.

+Todo: Go back to simple passing of "error_message" variable to template.
+Should be sufficient and have less coding.

 ### Tip 7

 A big gotcha (that some may hit, I did) with using developer account in local dev is that you could get "SharedTokenCacheCredential: Azure Active Directory error '(invalid_grant) AADSTS500200" error even following instructions in how to use login in with developer account and `DefaultAzureCredential()`.
 It seems that there can be problems with SharedTokenCacheCredential in Visual Studio and this is the recommended solution: